padrinobook/padrinobook/README.md

     rake pdf

-and you have the pdf version of your book.
+and you have a pdf version of this book.

 ## Contribute/Contact ##